 The casseroles I grew up on were definitely retro — the recipes all came from my elementary school's cookbook Candlelight and Wisteria (I know, how Southern, right?), and all of them began with "open the can."
 But to be completely honest, I look forward to our annual Thanksgiving's uber-processed green bean casserole more than any of the other dishes.
 Homemade versions will just never compare.

 But the thing about casseroles is that their definition is constantly changing, just like the cooking of our times.
 As I've grown more adept in the kitchen, I find that casseroles are a great way to use up leftover ingredients in an interesting and delicious way.
 They definitely don't have to include the snubbed convenience foods of America's past.

-Here's the thing about casseroles (and this one in particular): don't be afraid to veer from the path.
+Here's another thing about casseroles (and this one in particular): Don't be afraid to veer off the path.
 Don't eat meat?
 Leave out the chicken.
 Only have shell pasta?
 Throw it in.
 No wine?
 Use lemon juice.
 Hate ricotta?
 Make a bechamel or just use a big handful of Gruyere to make it a cheesy noodle bake.